Judgment of the Court of Appeal in Warsaw, 6th Civil Division, dated 18th December 2019

 (…)

-3. Revokes the judgment under appeal for the remainder and discontinues the proceedings in this part of the case;
+1. sets aside the judgment under appeal in the remaining part and terminates the proceedings in this part of the case;

-5. award from the Housing Cooperative “(…)” in W. in favor of K. K. as a representative of the class the amount of PLN 24,300 (twenty-four thousand three hundred) for reimbursement of legal representation costs in the appeal proceedings.
+3. awards from the Housing Cooperative “(…)” in W. in favor of K. K. as a representative of the group the amount of PLN 24,300 (twenty-four thousand three hundred) for reimbursement of legal representation costs in the appeal proceedings.